 As important as time together is, it’s also important to spend time apart doing the things you love.
 I’m not as avid a WoW player as my husband, and so I often find myself curled up in front of the TV playing Animal crossing instead.
 There are some evenings during the week when we only meet up to make tea together and grab snacks, after which we retreat back to our solitary cocoons.
 It helps us to unwind in our own separate ways and builds on the confidence we have within ourselves to spend time alone.
 That and I would surely kill him if we were to spend every waking moment together.

-You should be able to talk openly and honestly to each other in healthy relationships of all kinds, whether it’s your partner or your best friend. seldom work, and can often leave us (or the other person) feeling drained and unheard.
+You should be able to talk openly and honestly to each other in healthy relationships of all kinds.
+Whether it’s your partner or best friend.
 By closing off vital communication, we’re often left playing the guessing game which seldom works.
 Furthermore, one-sided relationships can be exhausting and frustrating to deal with.

 You as a friend, partner, or family member should also be prepared to listen.
 I mean really listen.
 Connect with what the other person is saying, let them have the floor, and make subtle motions to show them that you’re taking it on board.
 This can be simple nods of the head or by utter ‘yes’ periodically.
 Simply acting like you’re listening isn’t enough, and I often clock my husband for this.
 People will know if you’re not really paying attention.